-In 2012, Joe Silveira, a graphic designer with Advancement Marketing and Communications at U of T, started taking pictures of shapes and colours that caught his eye while roaming downtown Toronto.
+In 2012, Joe Silveira started taking pictures of shapes and colours that caught his eye as he roamed downtown Toronto.
 He posted many of the images to Instagram, and attracted thousands of followers.
 Among them was a small independent publishing house that subsequently published a book of Silveira’s “architectural surface ornamentation.”
-Scott Anderson spoke with Silveira about his art.
+Scott Anderson spoke with Silveira, a graphic designer with U of T Advancement Marketing and Communications, about his art.

 How would you describe your Instagram photos?

 It’s a graphic designer’s interpretation of the things that no one notices.
 I’ll often zoom in on a particular element and extract a texture, a pattern or a colour.